Outbound Study Tours

 While the focus will be on agriculture, the tour also will visit the world class city of Sydney, known for its opera house, beaches, and cosmopolitan environment.
 And, of course, participants will see the continent’s unique wildlife, including kangaroos, wallabys, emus, and koala bears.

-Cuban Agricultural and Cultural Tour
+The Cuban Agriculture and Study Tour

 Once off limits to most Americans, the WISE® Foundation gained experience in this fascinating nation by leading educational tours approved by the U.S. State Department.
 While recent improvements in the diplomatic relations between the two countries make travel easier, participating in a WISE® sponsored tour means you will benefit from the foundation’s experience and established relationships.